peter0083/donor_classifier/README.md

 | capital_loss   | 0             |
 | hr_per_wk      | 40            |
 | native_country | United-States |

+Note: information on the features can be found [here](https://archive.ics.uci.edu/ml/datasets/Adult)

 The request should be sent in `json` format